How to Get to the Peruvian Amazon

 Time for another canoe – this time a human-powered version due to environmental restrictions banning any type of oil or gas fumes on pristine Sandoval Lake.

 Squeezing through a narrow inlet on your way to the lake, you’ll spy your first few monkeys.
 These primates, generally Squirrel and Capuchin, eat and then toss down the nuts they find in the dense trees.
 You’ll spend those first few minutes ducking every time you hear a tree rustle overhead.

 It’s another 30 minutes to get to the Lodge.
 But first your guides may try to find the elusive Giant Otter family that lives in this lake.
 Many visitors come here just for those otters.

 When you get to the Sandoval Lodge dock, you may see the head of a caiman – an alligator – floating languidly in the water.
 Though it stays immobile and looks fake, throw one stone, and you know it’s dangerously real.
 Sandoval Lake residents have nicknamed this one “Cocoa.”

-The lodge itself is up a big hill – lots of stairs to get to the couple of dozen connected rooms with mosquito netting over the beds and bare bones décor.
+The lodge itself is up a big hill – lots of stairs to get to the 25 double rooms with mosquito netting over the beds and bare bones décor.
 The common area is comfortable – and you’ll find yourself swinging in one of the four hammocks in the dining hall several times during your stay.

 Sit on a bench overlooking the lake at sundown, listen to the sounds of insects, monkeys and birds competing for attention.
 The noise rivals New York City at rush hour.